Get paid up to $18,750 for your referral to ExtensisHR! Start Referral Close

 The importance of preventive dental services

 Preventive dental services can make a big impact on both individual health and the finances of workers and their employers.
 The downstream costs caused by neglected dental issues can add up, and it’s important for clients to offer (and properly communicate) the right dental benefits to their employees.
-For example, dental care is associated with $136 billion in annual costs, and the United States experiences over $45 billion in lost productivity each year due to untreated oral disease.
+For example, dental care is associated with $136 billion in annual costs, and the United States experiences nearly $46 billion in lost productivity each year due to untreated oral disease.

 Preventive dental services can also reduce the spend on other health issues.
 Regularly visiting the dentist can help detect other potentially serious medical conditions like gum disease, which is associated with diabetes, heart disease, stroke, and pre-term, low-birth-weight babies.